 Smog also leads to nose and throat irritation.
 When smog is inhaled, it dries out the protective membranes of the nasal passage and throat.
 This makes it extremely difficult for the body to fight against infection.
 Inflamed breathing passages also decrease the ability of the lungs to function smoothly.
-This also leads to shortness of breath, wheezing, coughing and pain when breathing.
+This also leads to shortness of breath, wheezing, coughing, and pain when breathing.

-So, why do you Need an Air Purifier?
+So, why do you need an Air Purifier?

-Though most of us are concerned about outdoor pollution, the excessive levels of smog also have an impact on the quality of indoor air.
+Though most of us are concerned about outdoor pollution, excessive levels of smog also have an impact on the quality of indoor air.
 The high levels of PM 2.5 and other pollutants can easily enter your homes whenever you open the doors or windows.
 Considering this, it is extremely important to install a HEPA air purifier to catch and trap these harmful pollutants.
-HEPA air purifiers from KENT are efficient in trapping pollutants such as PM 2.5 and carcinogen agents which increase the smog levels are at the peak.
-The air purifiers also come with real-time air quality monitor which keeps you informed about the quality of indoor air for your convenience.
+HEPA air purifiers from KENT are efficient in trapping pollutants such as PM 2.5 and carcinogen agents which increase the smog levels at the peak.
+The air purifiers also come with a real-time air quality monitor which keeps you informed about the quality of indoor air for your convenience.